thecartercenter/nemo/docs/development-setup.md

 1. Copy `config/database.yml.example` to `config/database.yml` and edit `database.yml` to point to your database.
 1. Copy `config/settings.local.yml.example` to `config/settings.local.yml` and adjust settings as appropriate.
 1. Copy `config/initializers/local_config.rb.example` to `config/initializers/local_config.rb` and adjust settings as appropriate.
 Note that the reCAPTCHA and Google Maps API Key must be valid keys for those services in order for tests to pass.
-1. Setup the UUID postgres extension (must be done as postgres superuser): `sudo -u postgres psql elmo_development -c 'CREATE EXTENSION "uuid-ossp"'`
+1. If using PostgreSQL 9.x, setup the UUID postgres extension (must be done as postgres superuser): `sudo -u postgres psql elmo_development -c 'CREATE EXTENSION "uuid-ossp"'`
 1. Load the database schema: `bundle exec rake db:schema:load`.
 1. Pre-process the theme SCSS files: `bundle exec rake theme:preprocess`
 1. Create an admin account: `bundle exec rake db:create_admin`.
 You should receive a message like this: "Admin user created with username admin, password hTyWc9Q6" (The password is random, copy it and use on your first login).